Hfx-J/SGTD/README.md

 roslaunch sgtd semantic_graph_localization.launch
 ```
 ### DataSet
 We provide an example dataset in [GoogleDrive](https://drive.google.com/file/d/1TAiII6orI8u3fWGBl6jcP4RjUxQmiLwC/view?usp=sharing).
-After downloading, extract it to the `data/` directory, then update the `data_process/dataset` path in `src/sgtd/config/SG_localization.yaml` with the absolute path to your dataset.
+After downloading, you can extract it to the `data/` directory and modify the `data_process/dataset` path in `src/sgtd/config/SG_localization.yaml` accordingly (note: absolute path is required).
 ### Citation

 If you find our work useful in your research, please consider citing: